 We take data protection extremely seriously.
 All members of staff working in the NHS and other healthcare organisations have a legal duty of confidentiality to keep your information strictly confidential (unless in extreme circumstances where your safety or that of others is compromised).
 Everyone working for Research for the Future is employed by the NHS and subject to the Common Law Duty of Confidence.

-The personal information you provide and your Research for the Future record is held on a secure, electronic NHS database at Northern Care Alliance NHS Foundation Trust and kept in accordance with current legislation.
+The personal information you provide, and your Research for the Future record is held on a secure, electronic NHS database at Northern Care Alliance NHS Foundation Trust and kept in accordance with current legislation.
 Access to the database is strictly limited.
 Only the Research for the Future team has access to it.
-All Research for the Future staff are employed by the NHS and are trained to handle your information correctly and protect your confidentiality and privacy.
+All Research for the Future staff are trained to handle your information correctly and protect your confidentiality and privacy.

 The information you have provided us with will only be used for the purposes agreed with you.
 The Research for the Future team will never pass your details to anyone else unless you have specifically asked them to do this or in circumstances where the law requires or allows us to do so.